-- The inspector observed the quality of teaching and the impact this has on children's learning, in both the indoor and outside learning environment. - The inspector and the manager conducted a joint observation. - The inspector held a meeting with the manager and spoke to members of staff and children at appropriate times throughout the inspection. - The inspector looked at children's records, planning documentation, and a range of other documentation, including policies and procedures to safeguard children's welfare. - The inspector checked evidence of the suitability and qualifications of staff working with children and the provider's self-evaluation and development plans. - The inspector spoke to parents during the inspection and took account of their views.
+- The inspector observed the quality of teaching during activities indoors and outdoors and assessed the impact this has on children's learning. - The inspector completed a joint observation with the pre-school manager. - The inspector held a meeting with the pre-school manager.
+She looked at relevant documentation, such as the pre-school's self-evaluation and evidence of the suitability of staff working in the pre-school. - The inspector spoke to some parents during the inspection and took account of their views.